Transferring an orphan designation

 A change of name and/or address of the orphan designation holder are not considered a transfer if the holder remains the same person/legal entity.
 Such change should be notified through the procedure for changing the name or address of a sponsor.

-Checklist for sponsors applying for the transfer of orphan medicinal product designation (PDF/85.63 KB) (updated)
+Checklist for sponsors applying for the transfer of orphan medicinal product designation (PDF/76.15 KB)

 First published: 15/01/2009

-Template 2 - Translations of the active ingredient and indication for transfer of orphan-medicinal-product designation (DOC/57 KB)
+Template - Translations required with the submission of an application for transfer of orphan medicinal product designation (DOC/50 KB)

 First published: 25/11/2008